College Factual by our College Data Analytics Team

 Stony Brook, NY

-Located in the suburb of Stony Brook, SUNY Stony Brook is a public university with a very large student population.
+Located in the large suburb of Stony Brook, SUNY Stony Brook is a public university with a very large student population.

 More information about a bachelor’s in natural resources conservation from Stony Brook University